 Major roads throughout a rural tier subdivision shall be a minimum unobstructed driveable width of 24 feet while minor roads within the subdivision should be a minimum unobstructed driveable width of 20 feet.
 The right-of-way width shall be 50 feet.
-A major road is a road, existing or proposed, which serves or is intended to serve as a major traffic way and is designed to serve as a principle access to a development.
+A major road is a road, existing or proposed, which serves or is intended to serve as a principle access to a development.
 A minor road is a road, existing, or proposed, which is supplementary to a major road and of limited continuity which serves or is intended to serve as secondary access to adjoining properties.
 Under no circumstances will a driveable road width be less than 20 unobstructed feet.
 In certain instances, a fuel break may be necessary alongside roads.
 All roads and driveways will have unobstructed vertical clearance of 13' 6".